 - More modern: Reflects 3 years and 6 months of technical progress since the T Typ 701 launch.

-Reasons to prefer the Leica T (Typ 701):
+Arguments in favor of the Leica T (Typ 701):

 - Larger screen: Has a bigger rear LCD (3.7" vs 3.0") for image review and settings control.